Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 Go see the long Reclining Buddha

 While the Golden Buddha remains the main highlight of Wat Pho, there are other fascinating areas to explore.
 Take your time to wander around and immerse yourself in the temple’s ambiance.
 The surrounding garden is particularly worth exploring, boasting the most extensive collection of Buddha images in the country.
-You’ll encounter vibrant chedis adorned with exquisite mosaics and Chinese statues.
+You’ll encounter vibrant chedis adorned with colorful mosaics and Chinese statues.

 Additionally, within the complex, you’ll find a renowned Thai Medicine school.
 It is here that the famous Thai Massage originated and continues to be practiced today.